GanimMedical/resources/README.md

 ## Links

 > [GanimMedical repositories](https://github.com/orgs/GanimMedical/repositories)
->> The majority of project pages require private access.
+>> The majority of projects on this page require private access.
 To be granted private access to Ganim Medical organization pages, request permissions by contacting Gabriel Tucker ([gabeqtucker@gmail.com](mailto:gabeqtucker@gmail.com)).

 > [Trello - timeline for projects](https://trello.com/b/iKUpeArp/timeline)
 >> Please request access to the Trello page by contacting Gabriel Tucker ([gabeqtucker@gmail.com](mailto:gabeqtucker@gmail.com)), who will then send you a link to add you.